pyotr777/sshconnect/README.txt

   	Absolute path replacement placeholder: "#[remote_path]" (without quotes).
   	-dp		Comma-separated list of filename patterns to download product files after building source code.
 Example: "*.xml, *.h" -cp		Command replacement pattern.
 Must be used for SSHconnect to work with "K" front-end.
-  			Command replacement pattern has the following format:  "a:b:c". a is replaced with b in commands.
-Then "#" is replaced with commands in c.
+  			"#" in command pattern is replaced with commands, and resulting command stored in temporary shell script file, which is then executed on the server.
-	 		For use with "K" front-end use: ':":echo \'#\' | $SHELL -l.
+	 		For use with "K" front-end use: pwd; echo '#' | $SHELL -l.

  Algorithm